ctstephens/GRC-LAB-ISO-27001-2022/README.md

 _______________

 - WHO DO YOU NEED TO TALK TO?
 SCHEDULE MEETING?
 HOW LONG IS NEEDED FOR MEETING?
-  This can be done prior with say a liason of the Organisation to save time when you actually perform the Audit.
+  This can be done prior with say a liason of the University to save time when you actually perform the Audit.
 - REQUESTING SOP'S/POLICIES ETC. ( DOCUMENTATION )

 ### AUDIT ( ON-SITE OR REMOTELY )